Visual Template Inference for Data Extraction from Documents: Data Extraction

 \subsection{Block Separation}

-Given a record $Rec\in \mathcal{R}ec$ from the previous step, we aim to identify a list of blocks corresponding to each node in $T$ within $D$.
-For instance, Figures~\ref{fig:police-example} and~\ref{fig:invoice} exemplify the data blocks within a record in police complaints and invoices, respectively.
+Given a record $Rec\in \mathcal{R}ec$ from the previous step, we aim to identify a list of blocks corresponding to each node in $T$.
+Figures~\ref{fig:police-example} and~\ref{fig:invoice} show the data blocks within a record in police complaints and invoices, respectively.

 Block separation proceeds in two steps as in Algorithm~\ref{alg:block}.
 First, we assign the labels for each row $r\in Rec$ based on the template $T$.
 Given a row $r = [p_i,\dots,p_j]$, if $\exists v\in V, v.type=$\textit{Table}, $\forall p\in v.fields, p\in r$, then $r.label = K$ (Lines 2-4).
 Otherwise, if $\exists v\in V, v.type = ${\em Key-Value}, $r \cap v.field \neq \emptyset$, $r.label=$ $KV$ (Lines 5-6).
 In all the other cases, $r.label = V$ (Lines 7-8).
-A row with label $V$ might be corrected to be a $Metadata$ row, as shown next.
 Second, for a value row $r_i$ whose label is $V$, let $r_j$ be the closest key row preceding $r_i$.
 If $r_i$ is aligned with $r_j$, i.e., $A(r_j,r_i)=1$, then $r_i$ is assigned to be a value row of the table with the key row as $r_j$ (Lines 11-14).
-Otherwise, if there exists another key row $r_l$ preceding and as close as possbile to $r_i$, where $A(r_l,r_i)=1$ and the corresponding node $v$ is not a leaf, $r_i$ is assigned to be a value row of $r_l$ (Lines 15-18).
-In other cases, $r_i$ is labeled as \textit{Metadata} (Lines 19-20), as it is neither aligned with any $K$ row (and thus not a valid $V$ row) nor predicted to be a $KV$ or $K$ row.
+Otherwise, if there exists another key row $r_l$ preceding and as close as possible to $r_i$, where $A(r_l,r_i)=1$ and the corresponding node $v$ is not a leaf, then $r_i$ is assigned to be a value row of $r_l$ (Lines 15-18).
+In other cases, $r_i$ is labeled as \textit{Metadata} (Lines 19-20), as it is neither aligned with any $K$ row (and thus not a valid $V$ row) nor inferred to be a $KV$ or $K$ row.
 Finally, for any consecutive key-value rows, we merge them together into one block (Lines 21-23).